MapsPeople/docs/src/content/directions/wayfinding-instructions/wayfinding-instructions-android.md

 Now you have the revised UI for providing the user with a more explanatory route description when navigating.
 Now it needs to be rendered onto the map.
 Since you started from an existing example, this is already implemented.
 But run through what is done to achieve this behaviour and add some final touches to get the project to build and run.

 The `MapsActivity` class handles all route rendering and route generation.
-This is done with `MPRoutingProvider` and `MPDirectionsRenderer`.
+This is done with `MPDirections` and `MPDirectionsRenderer`.
 The Activity also implements the `OnRouteResultListener`.
 You need to have a reference to your selected location when you get the result from the route query.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>